$B\to X_{c(u)}\ell\bar{\nu}_{\ell}\gamma$ and determination of non-perturbative parameters: Introduction

+where $D$ is the covariant derivative and $|H_Q\rangle$ represents the states of hadrons containing one heavy quark and light cloud (for $b$ hadrons $H_Q=B,\Lambda_b$, etc.).
 Physically, $\lambda_1$ provides information about the average spatial momentum squared of the heavy quark, while $\lambda_2$ represents the amount of color magnetic field produced by the light cloud at the position of the heavy quark \cite{Bigi:1993ex,Uraltsev:2000qw}.

 In the past, the parameters $\lambda_1$ and $\lambda_2$ have been determined using QCD models \cite{Bagan:1991sg,Neubert:1992fk,Ball:1993xv,Bigi:1994ga}, and also have been extracted by fitting to the experimental data \cite{Ligeti:1994qi,Kapustin:1995nr,Falk:1995kn,Gremm:1996yn,Gremm:1996df}.
-Ref. \cite{JLQCD:2003chf} determines $\mu_{\pi}^2$ and $\mu_{G}^2$ in quenched lattice QCD using the NRQCD action including $\mathcal{O}(\frac{1}{m_Q})$ for the heavy quark.
-They compute $\lambda_2$ explicitly but not $\lambda_1$, and rather calculate difference of matrix elements, using two different methods.
+Ref. \cite{JLQCD:2003chf} determines $\mu_{\pi}^2$ and $\mu_{G}^2$\footnote{In this study, we are specifically considering the $\lambda_{1(2)}$ parameters rather than $\mu_{\pi(G)}^2$. } in quenched lattice QCD using the NRQCD action including $\mathcal{O}(\frac{1}{m_Q})$ terms for the heavy quark.
+They compute $\lambda_2$ explicitly but not $\lambda_1$, and rather calculate the difference of matrix elements using two different methods.
 Also, these two different methods of computation have followed different central values.
-Consequently, having an unambiguous predictions for these parameters becomes important.
+Consequently, having an unambiguous prediction for these parameters becomes important.